Last Updated: October 11, 2022

 Building it into the room or placing things on top of it is undoubtedly a big mistake!
 Unlike compressor units, thermoelectric units can't handle this type of setup.

-Also, make sure that it is not being surrounded by objects that exert heat and affect the temperature, such as microwaves, toasters, and kitchen refrigerators.
+Also, make sure that it is not surrounded by objects that exert heat and affect the temperature, such as microwaves, toasters, and kitchen refrigerators.

 If not the room temperature and not the ventilation, then what now?